LazyRen/2018-Operating-Systems/proj_shell/README.md

 This shell supports two types of mod.
 - Interactive mode
-	- If the execution file starts **without any argument**, shell is started as an interactive mode.
+	- If the execution file starts **without any argument**, shell starts as an interactive mode.
 	- In this mod, user can type multiple commands within one commandline using **";"**, or keep typing any number of commandlines.
 	- To exit from the interactive mode, press **"ctrl + D"** or type **"quit"** as a command.
 - Batch mode